Docs

 This is in alpha stage and is subject to breaking changes.

-A function that returns a promise that resolves when the has finished loading.
+A function that returns a promise that resolves when the query has finished loading.
 The promise resolves with the QueryReference itself.

-This method is useful for preloading queries in data loading , such as React Router or TanStack Router, to prevent routes from transitioning until the has finished loading. data is not exposed on the promise to discourage using the data in loader functions and exposing it to your route components.
+This method is useful for preloading queries in data loading , such as React Router or TanStack Router, to prevent routes from transitioning until the query has finished loading. data is not exposed on the promise to discourage using the data in loader functions and exposing it to your route components.
 Instead, we prefer you rely on useReadQuery to access the data to ensure your component can rerender with cache updates.
-If you need to access raw data, use client.query() directly.
+If you need to access raw query data, use client.query() directly.

 handlers{ fetchMore: FetchMoreFunction<TData, TVariables>; refetch: RefetchFunction<TData, TVariables>; reset: ResetFunction; }Additional handlers used for the query, such as `refetch`.